-2005 Chevy Colorado, this is the duty officer's vehicle, each week one of the FD Officers is assigned to this vehicle & responds to all calls, to ensure a rapid response to calls for service.
+2005 Chevy Colorado, this is a secondary medical response vehicle, and a "manpower" response vehicle.
 This unit also carries basic EMS equipment and an AED.
 Cost for this unit per hour = \$24.68.
 This vehicle is due for in 7 to 8 years (mileage is a factor).

-2000 Freightliner Tanker, this 2000 gallon tanker is our $1^{st}$ response tanker to our primary response area, but is available to neighboring departments if requested.
+2000 Freightliner Tanker, this 2000 gallon tanker is our 1^{st} response tanker to our primary response area, but is available to neighboring departments if requested.
 Cost per hour for this unit = \$129.75.
 This vehicle is due for replacement in 2020 (without 3 years in reserve)